RSharma98/rsharma98.github.io/_games/pong360.md

    - /images/games/pong360/Pong360_3.png
 layout: default
 ---
-Pong360 is a simple game I built in a short time using the Unity Engine, the initial game was built in under a day, however, some edits were made later to make the game slightly more fun and get it working as a WebGL build.
-The concept of the game involves rotating a paddle around the centre to try and hit the ball continuously to build up a high-score.
+Pong360 is a variation of Pong that was built in under a day, however, some edits were made later to make the game slightly more fun and get it working as a WebGL build.
+The concept of the game involves moving a paddle around the circumference of a circle to try and hit the ball continuously to build up a high-score.
 The game is playable below (only on desktops) and the source code is available on my Github.